 Flavored Coffee Creamer: My pumpkin spice creamer is a copycat recipe of the coffee creamers you find in the grocery store.
 Combined with some milk, this is a great way to flavor your iced pumpkin spice lattes.

-Honey to sweeten an iced latte: This is also a great natural sweetener for hot and cold drinks.
+Honey: This is also a great natural sweetener for hot and cold drinks.
 Honey will give your iced latte some floral flavor notes and it will enhance any naturally sweet flavors your espresso already has.

 Once you have your espresso brewed and your milk and sweetener ready, fill a glass with ice.
 Pour the espresso over the ice.
 Add the sweetener.
 Pour in the milk to fill the glass.